 It's no wonder hordes of guests watch the Colorblast show.
 With rousing fireworks, a synchronized soundtrack, and shout-outs to Buffalo, Canada, and the U.S.A., the clever 30-minute show is engaging and a great way to end a day at the park.

 Darien Lake was part of the Six Flags chain of amusement parks.
 It sold the New York park in 2006.
 It was operated by an independent company until May 2018, when Six Flags announced that it purchased the operating rights.
 Darien Lake is once again a Six Flags park.

 The Park's Rides

-The MotoCoaster (which used to be themed to Orange County Choppers MotoCoaster is a fun, launched coaster that blasts riders from 0 to 30 mph in mere seconds.
+The MotoCoaster (which used to be themed to Orange County Choppers) is a fun, launched coaster that blasts riders from 0 to 30 mph in mere seconds.
 Darien Lake’s other coasters are less noteworthy.
-The Predator is a sharp-looking woodie that delivers a rough ride—and not rough in a good way.
+Predator is a sharp-looking woodie that delivers a rough ride—and not rough in a good way.
 The suspended looping Mind Eraser and the shuttle Boomerang Coast-to-Coaster are off-the-shelf rides found at many parks (some even carry the same names).
 Viper is an older looping coaster that hasn’t aged all that well.

 Other rides include the 185-foot-tall Blast Off drop tower; The Giant Wheel, a circa-1959, 165-foot tall Ferris wheel; the splashdown ride, Shipwreck Falls; the Grizzly Run river raft ride, and the usual assortment of whirl-and-hurl flat rides.